-7.26.4 AHB bus
+7.26.4 AHB

-The LPC2378 implements two AHB buses in order to allow the Ethernet block to operate without interference caused by other system activity.
-The primary AHB, referred to as AHB1, includes the Vectored Interrupt Controller, General Purpose DMA Controller, USB interface, and a 8 kB SRAM primarily intended for use by the USB.
+The LPC2388 implements two AHB in order to allow the Ethernet block to operate without interference caused by other system activity.
+The primary AHB, referred to as AHB1, includes the Vectored Interrupt Controller, GPDMA controller, USB interface, and 8 kB SRAM primarily intended for use by the USB.